afrind/draft-rush/draft-kpugin-rush.md

 stream is used per audio/video frame.

-Connection establishment follows the normal procedure by client sending Connect frame, after that Video and Audio frams are sent using following rules:
+Connection establishment follows the normal procedure by client sending Connect frame, after that Video and Audio frames are sent using following rules:

 * Each new frame is sent on new bidirectional QUIC stream
 * Frames within same track must have IDs that are monotonically increasing,